 We must continue to focus on developing a constructive water policy.

-As a Prescott City Council Member, I will vote for water, practice transparent governance, encourage civic engagement and community participation while helping to articulate a vision of innovation and creativity to help Prescott become a thriving 21st Century city with a balance between growth and sustainability.
+As a Prescott City Councilmember I will vote for water, facilitate transparency, and encourage civic engagement.
+I will strive for Prescott to become a thriving 21st Century city, with a balance between growth and sustainability.
 I look forward to serving you. — Jay Ruby

 A son of the American Revolution working to protect water and help Prescott thrive.